Skip to main content

 Aldosterone’s Action at the Distal Nephron

 Aldosterone, a mineralocorticoid, diffuses across the basolateral membrane of the principal cells in the kidney’s distal convoluted tubule and collecting duct.
-Inside the cell, it binds to the (MR), a nuclear hormone receptor.
+Inside the cell, it binds to the mineralocorticoid receptor (MR), a nuclear hormone receptor.
 This hormone-receptor complex then translocates to the nucleus, where it acts as a transcription factor, binding to hormone response elements on the DNA.
 This binding initiates the transcription and subsequent translation of specific proteins known as aldosterone-induced proteins (AIPs).

-The primary AIPs involved in are:
+The primary AIPs involved in sodium reabsorption are:

 • Epithelial Sodium Channel (ENaC) ∞ Aldosterone increases the number and open probability of ENaC channels on the apical membrane of the principal cells.
 This directly enhances the rate at which sodium ions (Na+) flow from the tubular fluid into the cell.